 4. Have the Ring Appraised

 Whether you shop online or locally, you should get a professional to appraise the ring.
 A layperson will have a hard time determining the quality and finish of the ring, so you need an expert to look at your jewelry under magnification and give you an official appraisal of its value.
-An appraiser can also determine if the ring is as old as the seller claims and if it’s still in pristine condition.
+How to buy the right one An appraiser can also determine if the ring is as old as the seller claims and if it’s still in pristine condition.
 If you decide to insure your ring, you will need official appraisal documents, making this a crucial step.

 Estate jewelry doesn’t mean rings picked up in an estate, and it has nothing to do with a ring’s age.
 If you want antique or vintage jewelry pieces, you can always get them.
-If you don’t know the difference, this article explains all of them in extensive detail.
+How to buy the right one If you don’t know the difference, this article explains all of them in extensive detail.
 If you’re getting an estate ring for your engagement, this article is a must-read.